AXIS Speed Monitor

 3. For an existing AXIS Camera Station installation, renew your server certificate that is used to communicate with the client.
 See Certificate renewal.

-4. Turn on time synchronization to use the AXIS Camera Station server as the NTP server.
+4. Turn on time synchronization to use AXIS Camera Station server as the NTP server.
 See Server settings.

 5. Add the related devices to AXIS Camera Station.
 See Add devices.